Kshitijasharma/React_Projects/README.md

 # React_Projects
-This repo consist of basic projects created using React + Vite
+This repo consist of basic project created using React + Vite

 Demo :